-Our Washington DC and Maryland Estate Planning Attorney Can Get Your Estate in Order
+Let an Estate Planning Attorney Get Your Estate in Order

 Whether you are looking to set forth funeral arrangements, minimize estate tax liability, dictate life-prolonging medical care, or simply update and revise your will, having your estate in order is of utmost importance.
 Estate planning lawyer Michelle Lanchester helps families throughout Maryland and Washington DC.
 No matter what your net worth, health or family situation, Michelle will create a customized estate plan that works for you and your family.

 Before you begin the estate planning process, however, it is important to know what tools are available to you and what the differences between them are.

 A will is a legal document that gives instructions on how you would like your property distributed after your death.
 If you do not have a will, the law will determine who gets your property after you die.
 Our law firm will walk you through how to prepare a will, revise it or update it.
 We can also explain what happens if a will is contested so that we can think through various scenarios.

 A trust is a flexible asset management tool containing your written directives that determine how your beneficiaries will receive your assets during your lifetime and after your death.
-There are a variety of trusts, such as special needs trusts, revocable living trusts, charitable trusts and irrevocable life insurance trusts.
+There are many different types of trusts, such as special needs trusts, revocable living trusts, revocable trusts, charitable trusts and irrevocable life insurance trusts.
 A trust is a private document that does not go through probate and is not subject to probate fees.
 We can walk you through setting up a trust.